 What currency to take?

-In summary, bring a few hundred US Dollars or Euros in cash and rely on ATMs for the rest of your money needs.
+In summary, bring a few hundred US Dollars or Euros in cash and small denominations and rely on ATMs for the rest of your money needs.

 How much to take?

 You can spend €15 to €20 per day on the train, with a meal in the dining car costing about €10 to €12 with a drink.
 If you are likely to eat a lot (or drink a lot of alcohol) you will obviously need more.

 On the organized stopovers most expenses are already taken care of.
 Your main spending there will be on souvenirs, drinks, & additional activities such as horse riding and tips for the guide and driver.
 Count on €20 to €30 a day for essentials.

 Beijing is a €20 to €200 a day sort of place and in Moscow and St Petersburg count on spending at least €50 a day (on top of your accommodation) with no upper limit on what you can spend.